mcappola/mooringSurvey/README.md

 All editable parameters are in the msparam.m file.
 Update the file for each survey session.

 This software serves as a slimmed down and cleaned up version of "Art's Acoustic Survey Software", originally written by Arthur Newhall.
 Unlike the original version, this updated software does not rely on a MATLAB GUI, gives a plotted jpeg and textfile as the output, and has a more flexible data input framework.
 It also uses a new algorithm to solve for the best acoustic release position that should be less error prone to bad data.
-It borrows one function originally written by Art, as I really couldn't improve it.
+It borrows one function originally written by Art, as it was mainly just math and I really couldn't improve it.
 I kept the data input file format the same as "Art's Acoustic Survey Software" so it should be backwards compatible.

 ### File Input Mode
 Call the function with the filename as the argument.